 Strategies To Reduce Water Usage In The Central Valley

-With Governor Brown’s goal to remove 50 million square feet of lawn area throughout California and armed with the knowledge that the average residential customer spends 60 per cent of their waster use on outdoor irrigation, by replacing traditional landscaping with drought-tolerant alternatives, homeowners, businesses, and local governments can pursue state funding for their projects.
-Replacing turf in nonessential areas with drought tolerant plants will save at least half of the water required for turf.
-Xeriscaping involves the use of hydrozones for trees, ground covering and plants.
-Each hydrozone has plant material that is in the same water use category and each hydrozone is on their own irrigation circuit.
-These hydrozones reduce the amount of water since different water use plant types are not being watered by the same irrigation circuit that requires more water for some plants but will over water others on the same circuit.
-Like traditional landscaping, xeriscaping requires thought and deliberate planning to create beautiful outdoor environments that are functional and water efficient.
+With Governor Brown’s goal to remove 50 million square feet of lawn area throughout California and armed with the knowledge that the average residential customer spends 60 percent of their waster use on outdoor irrigation, by replacing traditional landscaping with drought-tolerant alternatives, homeowners, businesses, and local governments can pursue state funding for their projects.
+Replacing turf in nonessential areas with drought-tolerant plants will save at least half of the water required for turf.
+Xeriscaping involves the use of hydrozones for trees, ground covering, and plants.
+Each hydrozone has plant material that is in the same water use category and each hydrozone is on its own irrigation circuit.
+These hydrozones reduce the amount of water since different water use plant types are not being watered by the same irrigation circuit that requires more water for some plants but will overwater others on the same circuit.
+Like traditional landscaping, xeriscaping requires thought and deliberate planning to create beautiful outdoor environments that are functional and water-efficient.
 Update irrigation systems, especially the controllers that include ET monitoring or rain and soil moisture sensors.
 Projects eligible for Prop 1 water bond funding include:

-- Residential rebates available for turf replacement with xeriscaping or artificial turf.
+- Residential rebates are available for turf replacement with xeriscaping or artificial turf.

 - Laundry to landscape gray water systems.